Chart Color Schemes

 Strathnairn is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Strathnairn, as per the latest Census, 83.6% of dwellings were houses, with the remaining 16.4% being semi-detached homes, apartments, and other types.
-This contrasts with the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Strathnairn stood at 8.1%, with mortgaged dwellings accounting for 86.4% and rented ones making up 5.5%.
-The median monthly mortgage repayment was $2,191, higher than the Australian Capital Territory average of $2,000.
-Weekly rent in Strathnairn was $515, compared to the Australian Capital Territory's $430.
+Strathnairn's dwelling structures, as per the latest Census, were 83.6% houses and 16.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Strathnairn was at 8.1%, with mortgaged dwellings at 86.4% and rented ones at 5.5%.
+The median monthly mortgage repayment was $2,191, above the Australian Capital Territory average of $2,000.
+Weekly rent was recorded at $515, higher than the Australian Capital Territory figure of $430.
 Nationally, Strathnairn's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing